ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 Support for anamorphic lenses is available in camera modes Photo and Video.

-- Tap the Anamorphic desqueeze button and select one of the available Anamorphic desqueeze options (1.33x or 1.55x).
+- Tap the Anamorphic desqueeze button and select one of the available Anamorphic desqueeze factors (1.33x or 1.55x depending on the lens you are using).

 Return to the Capture Screen and tap the anamorphic desqueeze button.
 It toggles the Anamorphic desqueeze on/off.
 The previously selected Anamorphic desqueeze factor (1.33x or 1.55x) will be used.